JohnTGZ/johntgz.github.io/_posts/2021-12-24-battle_of_lines_brehensam.md

 ## Notes
+- The source code for my Golang rasterization program is here
 - Diagrams were made with [excalidraw](https://excalidraw.com/)
-- I tried to follow [3] for the pseudocode syntax, if you know of any better pseudocode formats please ping me!
+- I tried to follow [3] for the pseudocode syntax.
+- I have been trying to learn markdown formatting properly and [this guide helped me tremendously](https://gist.github.com/apaskulin/1ad686e42c7165cb9c22f9fe1e389558).
 - Please let me know if there are any inconsistencies or misstated facts at john_tanguanzhong@hotmail.com

 ## References